 What to search for when looking for frames

-We use the popular 'A' paper sizes for our artwork and there's lots of choice for framing in both local home stores and online.
+Because we use popular paper sizes for our artwork, there's lots of choice for framing, both online and in local home stores.
 When searching for your perfect frame, some popular online searches might be:

 Where to buy art print frames?

 We don't have any links with framing companies, so can't point you in the direction of an exact supplier.
-But, now you know what to look for, you can find many examples of frames in popular high street home stores and especially online with a quick Google search, or in places like eBay and Amazon.
+But, now you know what to look for, you can easily find many examples of frames, in a multitude of different styles and colours.
+You can find them in popular high street home stores and especially online (with a quick Google search), or you can search any of the large marketplaces such as eBay or Amazon.